* Fed to end two-day meeting, focus on statement

 * U.S. GDP shows unexpected contraction in fourth quarter

-* Treasury sells $29 billion of 7-year notes
+* Treasury to auction $29 billion of seven-year notes

 By Luciana Lopez